ComScore

 • few color options

-You’ve heard of puffer coats, so allow us to introduce you to your next puffy fashion fave: puffer gloves.
+You’ve heard of puffer coats, so allow me to introduce you to your next puffy fashion fave: puffer gloves.
 These are ultra-lightweight without sacrificing any heat thanks to the Aerogel insulation that was designed by NASA.
 (Yes, literally.)
 One reviewer raves, “It's incredible how well these gloves fit and feel.
 So warm!”
 Another writes, “These gloves were perfect for this past winter.
 Just right for cold but not arctic conditions, fit great and they easily stuff into pockets without being bulky.”

 FAST FACTS